 If you prefer not to read the whole article, our clear winner for grappling shorts is Elite Sports Star Fight Shorts.

-How to Spot the Best Shorts For Grappling
+How to Spot the Best Shorts For Grappling and MMA

 Known as fight shorts, MMA shorts, or simply grappling shorts, this gear has become essential for MMA fighters as well as grapplers alike.
 Nowadays, there are a great number of brands out there to choose from.
 And the most common dilemma for any grappler is choosing the perfect grappling shorts.
 Here are some pointers that can help you choose the right one.